Tilapia has become one of the most popular fish because, paradoxically, it doesn't taste "fishy."

 Lightly dredge the tilapia fillets in flour and shake off any excess.

 Now pour about half the bacon fat back into the sauté pan you cooked the bacon in.
 Bring the heat up until it starts to sizzle, then add the tilapia.

-Cook the tilapia for 2-3 minutes, without moving it around the pan too much.
+Cook the tilapia for 2 to 3 minutes, without moving it around the pan too much.
 Lower the heat if the pan starts to smoke.

 Gently flip the fillets over and cook the other sides for another couple of minutes.
 The fish should be crispy and golden brown.
 Remove the fillets from the pan and set them aside.

 Pour the rest of the bacon fat into the pan, then add the rest of the butter.
 When the butter foams, add the sliced tomatoes, the lemon juice, and the capers.
 Cook for a minute, then add the caramelized red onions and the diced bacon.
 When everything is nicely bubbling, return the tilapia to the pan and heat it through for about 30 seconds, then remove from heat.

 Gently remove the fillets from the pan and plate them, topped generously with the bacon, onion and tomato mixture.